pb2640/pb2640/README.md

 - 👋 Hi, I’m Parth Bhardwaj
 - 👀 I’m interested in Machine Learning, Data Visualization and Software Engineering
-- 🌱 I’m currently learning Spark,ELK stack
+- 🌱 I’m currently interning at Evoke Neuroscience as a datascience intern and learning Spark,ELK stack on the side
 - 💞️ I’m looking to collaborate on anything interesting involving data
 - 📫 How to reach me : Send an email on pb2640@nyu.edu